 Well, about that…

 First, according to the NYS Board of Elections, I have no right to vote.
-My registration – which they illegally deprived me of – apparently won’t be reinstated until November 15th.
+My registration – which they illegally nullified – apparently won’t be reinstated until November 15th.
 That’s after the election.
 Keep in mind, I registered to vote in 1992.
 I was born and raised in NYC.
 I pay my taxes every year.
 I likely won’t be able to vote because the New York State Board of Elections is a corrupt, disgusting organization that should be eliminated.
 If you pay taxes, you should be able to vote.
 Period.

 Second, if I do vote (because not voting at all makes a whole lot of sense – especially in an election where your votes don’t actually count), I’m going to vote for Jill Stein.